skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - Will a cloth mask be effective?
 - how to use cloth masks
 - can i use cloth mask
+- i don't have surgical mask can i use cloth mask

 ## intent:corona_transmission_through_air